Architecture & Design Portfolio Preparation Guide (University Interviews)

 Feeling nervous is completely normal, but preparation is your secret weapon.
 As a former University Senior Lecturer and interviewer for hundreds of art and design applicants across the UK and internationally, I want to help you feel confident, ready, and proud of your work.

-This Portfolio Preparation Guide walks you through exactly what to include, how to present it, and how to shine in your interview, so you can secure your spot on your dream course.
+This Portfolio Preparation Guide walks you through exactly what to include, how to present it, and how to shine in your interview, so you can secure your spot in your dream course.
+This guide is part of my series on applying to architecture and design courses, including portfolio preparation, interviews, and alternative routes such as clearing.

 Why Your Portfolio Matters